ozeraser/ESPHome/Mirabella Genio Wi-Fi Nebula & Star Projector/README.md

 Now thanks to Jobbel https://github.com/Jobbel/SmartStarProjector-ESP-Mod who had done a similar activity for finding out what resistors are not needed.

-So remove resistor R17, R18 and caoaitor C6 from the PCB as shown on the Image below (red box)
+So remove resistor R17, R18 and capacitor C6 from the PCB as shown on the Image below (red box)

 Use the salvaged R17,R18 or another 10k resistor to pull GPIO15 down to ground (yellow box), without this change the ESP8266 won't boot